 1. United States – Still the Unbeatable Leader

 The United States is the clear winner with the largest gold reserves.
-As of 2025, it is estimated that the country holds more than 8,100 tons of gold; Most of it is stored in secure vaults at places like Fort Knox.
+As of February 2026, it is estimated that the country holds more than 8,133 tons of gold.
+Most of it is stored at Fort Knox and and the Federal Reserve Bank of New York.
 The enormous amount of gold reserves also supports the current strong global position of the US dollar.

 2. Germany – Europe's Gold Giant

-Germany ranks second with over 3,350 tonnes of gold in their reserves.
-A substantial portion of their gold is held in Frankfurt vaults, with some still kept in vaults abroad.
+Germany ranks second with over 3,355 tonnes of gold in their reserves.
+A substantial portion of their gold is held in the Deutsche Bundesbank in Frankfurt, the Federal Reserve Bank of New York, and the Bank of England in London.
 Gold is an important part of Germany's financial security.

 3. Italy – Trusts in Traditional Wealth